 Apprenticeships: Expanding entry routes into the National Trust

-As the National Trust launches its first new apprenticeship roles in 2021, we caught up with our Apprenticeship Manager, Caroline Noon, to find out a bit more about her role and the fantastic opportunities coming up in the world of Apprenticeships.
+As the National Trust prepares to launch its apprenticeship roles in Spring 2022, we caught up with our Apprenticeship Manager, Caroline Noon, to find out a bit more about her role and the fantastic opportunities coming up in the world of National trust Apprenticeships.

-What impact has the coronavirus had on your role and apprenticeships at the Trust?
+What impact does the coronavirus still have on your role and apprenticeships at the Trust?

 Why are apprenticeships important to you?

 I am lucky enough to be involved in shaping not only the careers of our apprentices but also the direction of the Trust through the new routes the organisation is able to develop and offer.
 With the ever changing landscape of apprenticeships, I believe there are real opportunities to keep expanding our entry routes into the Trust and this gives our organisation another tool to help us recover following the pandemic, whilst looking after our special places for ever, for everyone.
 When I was starting out there were not as many opportunities to develop your skills in as many areas as there are now and apprenticeships offer exciting new options, as well as a great cost-effective alternative to the more traditional university development route.

 How long have you worked for The National Trust?

 I started working for the Trust in January 2018, having worked in Learning and Development for almost 20 years before that, with a growing interest in apprenticeships for the last 7 years.

 What inspires you to come to work every day?